Aliases for VCP Gene

 GeneCards Summary for VCP Gene

 VCP (Valosin Containing Protein) is a Protein Coding gene.
-Diseases associated with VCP include inclusion body myopathy with paget disease of bone and frontotemporal dementia and vcp-related amyotrophic lateral sclerosis/frontotemporal dementia.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with VCP include amyotrophic lateral sclerosis 14, with or without frontotemporal dementia and inclusion body myopathy with early-onset paget disease and frontotemporal dementia 1.
+Among its related pathways are Signaling by GPCR and Cellular response to heat stress.
 GO annotations related to this gene include poly(A) RNA binding and receptor binding.
+An important paralog of this gene is SPATA5L1.

 UniProtKB/Swiss-Prot for VCP Gene